I see you have four licensed officiants; who will officiate my ceremony?

 Do you run the rehearsal?

-Yes, if you want a rehearsal (recommended unless you have a very small wedding party and no unity ritual), we will rehearse the lineup, the processional, how the bridal party stands, the basics of the ceremony (when and how: a bride may pass her bouquet, we ask for readers, we call for the rings, we do the unity ritual, etc), and the recessional.
+Yes, if you want a rehearsal (recommended unless you have a very small wedding party and no unity ritual), we will rehearse the lineup, the processional, how the wedding party stands, the basics of the ceremony (when and how: a bride may pass her bouquet, we ask for readers, we call for the rings, we do the unity ritual, etc), and the recessional.
 We’ll do this as many times as needed for you to feel comfortable that everyone knows what to do.

 Does the rehearsal need to be in the exact space we will do the ceremony?
 What if our venue’s not available?